arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 - Type J thermocouples
 - PT100 sensors

 **Communication interfaces and protocols**: Seamless connectivity is a hallmark of this controller.
-The Portenta Machine Control offers high-speed, software-configurable interfaces such as:
+The Portenta Machine Control offers high-speed, software-configurable communication interfaces and protocols such as:
 - CAN bus
 - RS-232
 - RS-422